 Today, many fear that external agents, from Muslims to illegal immigrants, have eroded core American “Judeo-Christian” values.
 Perhaps as a result, we’re now witnessing rising nativism, anti-Semitism and Islamophobia.

 When conspiracy goes mainstream

 Heaven’s Gate also embraced what historian Michael Barkun calls a “culture of conspiracy,” which divides the world between evil forces secretly conspiring among one another, true believers aware of the conspiracies and the mindless masses who operate without awareness of the truth.

 While Barkun focuses on the religious and cultural margins, today the same elements are arguably at work in American political discourse, whether it’s talk of secret government wiretaps, a deep state, or cover-ups within the scientific community on topics ranging from vaccines to climate change.

 The adherents of Heaven’s Gate wouldn’t probably be drawn to these various political conspiracies, though they shared the belief that powerful forces colluded behind the scenes to hide the truth.
 In order to support their claims of the existence of extraterrestrials and UFO visitations, they embraced this conspiratorial logic.

-Twenty years ago, people laughed off the conspiracy theories that consumed the group and eventual led them to “opt out” of the planet and commit suicide.
+In the 90s, people laughed off the conspiracy theories that consumed the group and eventual led them to “opt out” of the planet and commit suicide.

 But what happens when political leaders embrace a similar logic?